-4. Make friends when visiting Ireland for the first and hundredth time
+4. Make friends while visiting Ireland for the first or hundredth time

 5. Be aware of Irish beliefs

-7. Lean how to drive on the left when visiting Ireland for the first time
+7. Learn how to drive on the left side of the road

 8. Master your driving skills on narrow roads of Ireland

-Besides driving on the left, narrow roads of Ireland scare many first-time visitors from driving here.
-The roads especially in the countryside get so narrow that vehicles driving in the opposite directions almost collide when passing each other.
+Besides driving on the left side of the road, narrow roads of Ireland scare many first-time visitors from driving here.
+The roads, especially in the countryside, get so narrow that vehicles driving in the opposite directions almost touch each other while passing by.

 If these two reasons still don’t stop you from renting a car when visiting the island of Ireland, opt for a smaller car.
 It will not only make it easier to navigate the Irish roads, but also simplifies parking situation.
 Larger Irish cities require parallel parking that can become a real hustle with a big car.